JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 ```
 ![arrows](../assets/figures/arrowbezier.png)

+### Decoration

 The [`arrow`](@ref) functions allow you to specify decoration - graphics at a point somewhere along the shaft.
-For example, say you want to draw a number and a circle at the midpoint of an arrow, define a function that draws text `t` in a circle of radius `r` :
+For example, say you want to draw a number and a circle at the midpoint of an arrow, you can define a function that draws text `t` in a circle of radius `r` :

 ```
 function marker(r, t)